infogulch/xtemplate/cmd/README.md

-This package wraps `xtemplate` into a basic web server binary with CLI options.

-This is meant to serve as a starting point and demonstration for how to integrate the XTemplate library into a web server.
+This package simply calls [`xtemplate.Main()`](../main.go) in `func main()` which exposes xtemplate's Go API into a CLI app.
+If you want a custom version of the xtemplate cli with a specific database driver, custom template funcs, or more control over application startup, this is a good place to start looking.

 ### Build